kushioo/knowledge_distillation_with_chainer/README.md

 # Knowledge distillation with Chainer

-A simple Chainer implementation of Hinton's knowledge distillation (KD)ary
+A simple Chainer implementation of Hinton's knowledge distillation(KD).

 ## Requirements
 * Python 3.5